bwsw/sj-platform/SJDocs/source/SJ_Simulators.rst

 Batch Engine Simulator
 -------------------------------

-.. warning:: *The section is under development!*

-It is a class for testing an implementation of :ref:`batch-module` (Executor).
+It is a class for testing implementation of :ref:`batch-module` (Executor).

 Simulator imitates the behavior of the :ref:`Batch_Streaming_Engine` (stateful mode): it sends envelopes to the Executor, allows invoking checkpoint's handlers, gets data from output streams and state.